kristofvc/ListBundle/README.md

 Installation
 ------------

-All the installation instructions are located in [documentation](https://github.com/kristofvc/KristofvcListBundle/blob/master/Resources/doc/index.md).
+All the installation instructions are located in the [documentation](https://github.com/kristofvc/KristofvcListBundle/blob/master/Resources/doc/index.md).

 License
 -------